 Shane Stephens earned her MPH degree in the fall of 2012.
 She is now the Assistant Director of Wellness Programming and Assessment for East Carolina University-Campus Recreation in Greenville, North Carolina.
 Some of her job duties include leading the development, implementation and evaluation of all health education programs; recruiting, training and supervising undergraduate students hired as campus wellness leaders; and representing the ECU campus community on local and regional health related organizations.
 Congratulations, Shane!

 MPH Graduate Laurette Nessa

 Laurette Nessa , who is a Spring 2012 MPH Graduate, is currently working at SIU School of Medicine as a Clinical Research Specialist for the Center of Clinical Research under the direction of a faculty member.
-The research study is a prospective study that aims to decipher various indicators that would help identify Emergency Department patients that would be at high risk of Gonorrhea and Chlamydia infection.
+The research study aims to decipher various indicators that would help identify Emergency Department patients that would be at high risk of Gonorrhea and Chlamydia infection.
 Early detection of illness means early treatment and less chance of long term impairment such as infertility etc., as well as decrease direct and indirect cost related to Emergency Department use.

 MPH and MPA Graduate Vernon Cail

 Presently working at the Wissenschaftlicher Mitarbeiter at HelmholtzZentrum München, Vernon has traveled far from Springfield.
 After graduaation in 2011 he was hired by the Preventive Medicine Department at Rush University to serve as a Research Assistant.
 The study’s target population was low income families living in the city of Chicago.
 Later he served at the Sylvia Lawry Centre for Multiple Sclerosis Research in Munich, Germany before moving to his present position.